micromata/Baumeister/README.md

 ```

-Seems to be a pretty huge amount of files for such a small project.
+There seems to be a pretty huge amount of files for such a small project.
 So here we go with an explanation.

 ### index.scss
 Our main Sass file is the one which is creating our index.css file.
-This file is just about a few imports.
+This file just has a few imports.

 ```scss
 // Import our variables to override Bootstraps default ones